andreasfweber/streched_hollow_core_fiber_pulse_compressor/Readme.md

 </p>

 # Considerations
 The pressure vessel itself is designed to withstand pressures up to 25 bar.
-While the CF components could withstand much higher pressures, the critical part is the windows.
+While the CF components could withstand much higher pressures, the critical parts are the windows.
 We used BK7 with a thickness of 2 mm and a diameter of 12 mm.
 If you want to use pressures ecceeding 25 bar you could do a quick calculation to make sure that the windows will withstand the pressure.
 Suitable formulas can be found online, for example at https://www.crystran.com/media/wysiwyg/Datasheets/design-of-pressure-windows_1.pdf.

-Also consider an appropriate distance between the focal point at the beginning of the fiber and the entrance window, depending on the laser and focusing optics you are using, to prevent the laser from destroying the window.
+Also consider a appropriate distance between the focal point at the beginning of the fiber and the entrance window, depending on the laser and focusing optics you are using, to prevent the laser from destroying the window.
 For this setup, 45 cm should work.

 The exit window is oriented at the Brewster angle corresponding to the refractive index of the glass and the center wavelength of the laser.
 In our first approach, we also used a Brewster entrance window - which is probably even slightly worse than a window oriented perpendicular to the laser beam, due to the offset the beam gets as it propagates through the glass.
 I'll update the plans as we learn what works best.